Jameslo599/restaurant_page/README.md

 While working on this project, I also learned many new skills such as using Google Maps API, navbar and copyright bar generation and also manipulating images with css grid.

 I actually based this restaurant page on my family's own restaurant: Zen Sushi & Grill.
 Before learning how to code, we had been using the generic Google Business page which offers almost no customization.
-I plan to make this our official website in the future.
+We currently use this restaurant page as our official site!

 The biggest hurdle was learning how to use the Google Maps API as I kept getting the error 'initMap() is not a function'.
 This error affected my tab switching logic so I spent quite some time to figure out the problem before realizing that webpack doesn't provide initMap() with globalScope.
 This is actually fine since I only needed to call the function when clicking the 'Contact Us' tab, but I had to delete the callback on the Google API to fix the error.